ceciliamvrie/Code-Sample/README.md

 # The-Zebra-Code-Challenge
 This is the coding challenge I did for The Zebra.
-It will be taken privately shortly.
+For The Zebra's consideration, this repo will become private shortly.

 ## Setting Up: